liusida/ComfyUI-Login/README.md

 ## Removing the Login Feature
 To disable the login feature, you can either:

-1. Use the [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) to uninstall it, or

-2. Manually delete the ComfyUI-Login folder located in the `ComfyUI/custom_nodes/` directory.
+1. Manually delete the ComfyUI-Login folder located in the `ComfyUI/custom_nodes/` directory.
 Then, restart ComfyUI for the changes to take effect.

+2. Use the [ComfyUI-Manager](https://github.com/ltdrdata/ComfyUI-Manager) to uninstall it.
+(Sorry, I haven't submitted to ComfyUI-Manager yet...)